 - You are at fault in multiple traffic accidents

-If you are the cause of the three accidents within 36 months, you will need to complete at least 12 hours of a specialized Driver Change course or other advanced driver improvement course and at least 4 hours of behind the wheel training with a driving instructor.
+If you are the cause of the three accidents within 36 months, you must complete a 12-hour Advanced Driver Improvement course and at least 4 hours of behind-the-wheel training with a driving instructor.

 More Questions?
 We Have More Answers!